 To keep our costs consistently low, I do not bill insurance.
 If you have insurance that covers acupuncture, I will be happy to give you a payment receipt, and you can submit it directly to them.

 Nicole opened Common Source Acupuncture in October 2014 when she became aware of the lack of affordable acupuncture in Ann Arbor.
 The clinic is newly re-located to downtown Ypsilanti to remove some of the barriers of the original space.
 Nicole practices acupuncture, herbs, and Chinese medical nutrition along with being trained as a GAPS diet practitioner (learn more about GAPS here).
 While her practice provides a broad range of whole family wellness treatments, being a mom of young children, Nicole has a soft spot for working with children and providing labor preparation and support for pregnant women.

 Nicole graduated from Pacific College of Health and Sciences in New York City with a Masters of Science in Traditional Chinese Medicine.
 Pacific College of Health and Sciences is one of the oldest acupuncture schools in the nation.
 The Master’s program includes nearly 3500 credit hours of theory and hands-on clinical practice, forty percent of which is in the bio-sciences.
-Nicole graduated from the program before they split the Masters and Doctoral programs.
-Nicole’s Master’s of Science is the equivalent of the new DCAM.

 Responsibility for your own health is essential.